 When you’re rushing through a busy day the worst thing that can happen is when your car fails to start at the right time.
 Sometimes it just so happens that there is no apparent fault visible, yet the engine doesn’t seem to start after you put your car keys in ignition and then push buttons to turn it on.
 Should you encounter such a situation, approach it with a calm mind.
 The best solution is to call an expert locksmith service so the situation can be handled without any kind of technical casualty.
-Here are a few handy tips if you want to first check and solve the issue by yourself.
+Here are a few handy tips When Your Car Keys aren't Working during ignition, if you want to first check and solve the issue by yourself.

 1. Try the spare key Sometimes the problem might happen with the main key itself, in which case you can give it another try with the spare key.
 Chances are high that this might solve the situation.
 The edge of the key sometimes gets worn out, bent, or blunt.
 If yes, then you need to get the main key fixed, or make a new one entirely from a reliable locksmith service.

 2. Tapping the spring The springs inside the ignition chamber and also the main key can sometimes get stuck.
 For such a situation, you can gently tap the key surface when it’s inside the ignition socket.
 If it doesn’t solve the situation, you can also try tapping the ignition chamber.
 If the spring pops back to the correct position, the engine will start.